1969–70 Los Angeles Kings season

-The 1969–70 Los Angeles Kings season was the third ever for the Los Angeles Kings in the National Hockey League.
+The 1969–70 Los Angeles Kings season was the third ever for the Los Angeles Kings in the National Hockey League (NHL).
 After qualifying for the playoffs in each of their first two seasons, under the direction of coach Red Kelly (who left to take the Pittsburgh job), the Kings finished the season with an NHL-worst record of 14-52-10 (38 points).
 The team also fired coach Hal Laycoe after just 24 games.
 His replacement, Johnny Wilson, did not fare much better, winning just nine of the remaining 52 games on the schedule.
+For the first time in team history, the Kings failed to qualify for the playoffs.

+The last remaining active member of the 1969–70 Los Angeles Kings was Butch Goring, who retired after the 1984–85 season.

 Offseason

 In the Entry Draft, the Kings chose goaltender Dale Hoganson with their first pick, 16th overall in the second round.

 Regular season

 The Kings endured some long stretches of futility during the 1969–70 season: